catppuccin/github-file-explorer-icons/README.md

 1. Open the Add-ons page by navigating to `about:addons`.
 2. Click the cog/settings icon in line with the "Manage Your Extensions" heading, and select **Debug Add-ons**.
-3. Click the **Load Temporary Add-on...** button and select the `catppuccin-github-icons-extension-<version>-firefox.zip` asset from the latest release.
+3. Click the **Load Temporary Add-on...** button and select the `catppuccin-web-file-explorer-icons-<version>-firefox.zip` asset from the latest release.

 </details>